Ontario Sports Betting Sites: Best Ontario Sportsbooks in 2025

 It is a long, ongoing process, but one that helps consumers.

-Who Will be Able to Bet?
+Who Will be Able to Bet in Ontario?

 For starters, you must live in Ontario and have a listed Ontario address.
 You also must be in Ontario.
 Some websites make you install a geo-tracker to ensure you are in the state.
 Beyond that, you have to be the legal gambling age.
 In Ontario, that is 19.